Jenniferliaoo/Jennifer.gethub.io/README.md

 ### About - Activities🌺

 MUN Chair
+- Leading committee sessions, guiding debates, and ensuring procedural adherence to foster a dynamic and productive diplomatic environment.
+- Developing detailed background guides and resolutions on global issues, enhancing delegates’ understanding of international affairs.

+TECHNOVATION Girls China x ASDAN China
+- Certificate of completion (for completing the 2023 TECHNOVATION GIRLS China GIRL HACK WEEK SUMMER PROGRAM)
+- Certificate of third prize winner (for excellent performance in the 2023 TECHNOVATION GIRLS China GIRL HACK WEEK Summer Program)
+- Developed a Stagnant Water Detector System (SWDS) prototype using Python, addressing real-life issues and aligning with the UN SDGs.
 2024 Youth Model APEC
+- Engaging regional youth in a two-day Model APEC training program to learn about APEC’s operations and regional challenges.
+- Providing opportunities for participants to interact with experts and practice discussing and presenting regional issues in a formal setting.

 SKT-SIC 2024 S10
+- Participating in stock market simulations and making predictions during the Junior Division preliminary stage.
+- Gaining hands-on experience in financial investment strategies under the guidance of the SKT-SIC Organizing Committee.

+Network For Teaching Entrepreneurship (NFTE) Competition
+- Developing a comprehensive business model plan for the Stagnant Water Detector System (SWDS), focusing on its market potential, feasibility, and impact.
+- Gaining entrepreneurial skills by integrating real-world business strategies, problem-solving, and innovation into the project.

 X-Culture & Coaching Program
 - Provided mentorship and guidance to international student teams, ensuring effective collaboration and project management.